skip to main content

 We are responsible for the GOS Competency Training and Certificates.

-Newly qualified optometrists who have recently completed the Objective Structured Clinical Exam (OSCE), apply here for your GOS Competency Certificate
+Newly qualified optometrists who have recently completed the Objective Structured Clinical Exam (OSCE) and those who have not provided Eyecare services in Scotland for more than two years, apply here for your GOS Competency Certificate

 The competency certificate is a statement around your competence in slit-lamp examination, biomicroscopy, visual field interpretation and contact tonometry.
 For more detailed information around applying for a competency certificate, please see our dedicated page on Turas Learn .